clyce/SgtExtensions/README.md

 - HeightOrigin: the global "origin point" of the height value, for example, `HeightOrigin = 0.5f` makes the black region to alter the height with `-0.5f * Displacement`
 - GridsPerDim: Number of grids along each x,y dimension on each quad of the unit cube.
 - GridSpan: when the localUV is normalized to $[0,1]$, for each grid, how much does each grid overlaps and blends with it's neighbours.
-- HeightStamps: An array of heightmaps and their corresponding configurations:
-	- StampMap: the height map for the stamp
+- HeightStamps: The `SgteTerrainHeightStamps` for distributing the height stamps
-	- LocalHeightOrigin: the local height origin of this specific stamp, being added to the global `HeightOrigin`.
-With range $[0, 1]$
-	- LocalDisplacement: the local displacement with respect to the global `Displacement`, the final displacement of this specific stamp will be `LocalDisplacement * Displacement`.
-With range $[-1, 1]$
+- HeightStampCount: Specifies the number of height stamps inside `SgteTerrainHeightStamps` to be used.
+Restricted to be smaller than the actual size of the `SgteTerrainHeightStamps`, higher value leads to lower probability of generating repetitive pattern, but consumes more memory.

 #### Demonstration: